Tutorial: 2D Rayleigh-Bénard Convection

 Timestep control

-# For high Ra, reduce safety factor to stay stable
+# For high Ra, reduce the safety factor to stay stable

 # Smooth dt evolution to avoid thrashing the LHS cache

-The LHS solver cache in step_subproblem_rk! is keyed by (dt, a_ii) — if dt changes every step, the sparse LU is rebuilt every step, which is wasteful.
-Keeping max_change modest lets CFL ride out for several steps at a fixed dt before re-factoring.
+The LHS solver cache in step_subproblem_rk! (sp.LHS_solvers) is keyed by the stage coefficient a_ii, and every entry is marked dirty whenever dt changes — so if dt changes every step, the sparse LU is refactored every step, which is wasteful.
+Keeping max_change modest, and cadence above 1, lets CFL ride out several steps at a fixed dt between re-factorizations.

 Troubleshooting